Audio Function

 • Extremely low latency, suitable for applications with high real-time requirements.

-• Supports PCM format (uncompressed audio)
+• Supports PCM format (uncompressed audio).

-• It supports both speakers and headphones.
+• supports both speakers and headsets.

 2.deep-buffer0